-ReactPhysics3D has an internal logger that can be used to get logs while running the application.
+ReactPhysics3D has an internal logger that can be used to get logs from the library while the application is running.
 This can be useful for debugging for instance.

 The logger is part of the PhysicsCommon class.
 By default there is no logger set.
 If you want to create your custom logger to receive logs from ReactPhysics3D, you can inherit the Logger class and override the Logger::log() method.
 Then, you have to use the PhysicsCommon::setLogger() method to set the logger.